-The Chairman of the Board of Directors receives an annual fixed remuneration, subject to the possibility (not used in 2019) for the Board of Directors to grant a variable remuneration element.
-He is compensated in cash for the performance of his duties, including ordinary and extraordinary meetings, committee activities and other extraordinary activities.
-There was no remuneration paid for the other members of the Board of Directors in 2019.
+Until the end of May 2020, the former Chairman of the Board of Directors, Mr. Jean-Claude Roch, received only an annual fixed remuneration, as the possibility for the Board of Directors to grant a variable remuneration element was not used in 2020.
+He was compensated in cash for the performance of his duties, including ordinary and extraordinary meetings, committee activities and other extraordinary activities.
+No remuneration was paid to the newly elected chairperson or to other members of the Board of Directors in 2020.
 Out-of-pocket expenses are reimbursed to all members of the Board of Directors.

-Statutory and regulatory social security contributions due on the remuneration paid to the Chairman of the Board of Directors are paid by Perfect Holding SA.
+Statutory and regulatory social security contributions due on the remuneration paid to the former Chairman of the Board of Directors were paid by Perfect Holding SA.